 Imagine going on vacation and not being able to tweet or post a pic to Instagram until you get back to the hotel.
 How tragic, right?
-Cell phones are a lifeline for us every day and while abroad it can be an amazing tool to make your trip incredible.
 Today, it is easier than ever before to have your phone up and running when you land in Europe.
-Here is our guide on How to use your phone in Italy?
+Here is our guide to how to get a SIM card in Italy.

 Option 1: Use Your Own Phone with your US Network

 Up until a few years ago, it was either impossible or incredibly expensive to use your phone in Italy without getting an Italian SIM Card.
 Roaming charges could turn into hundreds of dollars and the service would be shaky at best.